 - Environmental impact

-- Design and construction cost
+- Design and construction costs

-- Design and construction timeline
+- Design and construction timelines

 - Worker and public safety